agorius/DARE/README.md

 ---

-This is currently a collaboration between humans and (several) AI(s) for analysis, research, and copy-writing.
+This is currently a collaboration between humans and (several) AI(s) for analysis, analysis, and copy-writing.

 ### About me:
 Its not about me.
 Its about America.
 I'm just the retired High-Tech guy whose brain won't shut off.
 I enjoy technology, cars, and solving problems.
 Oh, and travel and fishing.
 I am an inventor, and have read many open-source specifications and know they are a powerful tool for aligning industry change.
 I am looking forward to American leadership in this next tech boom!